Girolamo Savonarola: 19th century to present

 In the mid-nineteenth century, the "New Piagnoni" found inspiration in the friar's writings and sermons for the Italian national awakening known as the Risorgimento.
 By emphasising his political activism over his puritanism and cultural conservatism they restored Savonarola's voice for radical political change.
 The venerable pre-Reformation icon ceded to the fiery Renaissance reformer.
 This somewhat anachronistic image, fortified by much new scholarship, informed the major new biography by Pasquale Villari, who regarded Savonarola's preaching against Medici despotism as the model for the Italian struggle for liberty and national unification.
 In Germany, the Catholic theologian and church historian Joseph Schnitzer edited and published contemporary sources which illuminated Savonarola's career.
 In 1924 he crowned his vast research with a comprehensive study of Savonarola's life and times in which he presented the friar as the last best hope of the Catholic Church before the catastrophe of the Protestant Reformation.
 In the Italian People's Party founded by Don Luigi Sturzo in 1919, Savonarola was revered as a champion of social justice, and after 1945 he was held up as a model of reformed Catholicism by leaders of the Christian Democratic Party.
 From this milieu, in 1952 came the third of the major Savonarola biographies, the Vita di Girolamo Savonarola by Roberto Ridolfi.
 For the next half century Ridolfi was the guardian of the friar's saintly memory as well as the dean of Savonarola research which he helped grow into a scholarly industry.
 Today, most of Savonarola's treatises and sermons and many of the contemporary sources (chronicles, diaries, government documents, and literary works) are available in critical editions.

 The present-day Church has considered his beatification.
 In 2020, a devotional society (The Savonarola Society) dedicated to promoting his cause for canonisation was founded; in 2024 this group began The Opera Savonarolae (The Savonarola Project) in collaboration with Studio Fratesco, attempting to translate all of Savonarola's works into English as well as many previously untranslated secondary sources.
 The first publication in this project was a reprint of Fr.
 J L O'Neil's 1898 biography Jerome Savonarola: A Sketch.
 In December 2024, the group received a personal greeting from Pope Francis.

-The Polish National Catholic Church, a church not in communion with Rome and a branch of the Union of Utrecht, named its seminary after Savonarola.
+The Polish National Catholic Church, a church not in communion with Rome and a branch of the Union of Scranton, named its seminary after Savonarola.